philthinker/ICECUBE-VREPToolbox/README.md

  - Peter Corke's Robotics Toolbox is required for some functions (but not necessary).

+ - Note that the ICECUBEv2.0 and ICECUBEv1.0 are NOT mutually compatible.

 # Install

 Just clone the master branch anywhere you want.
-Move 'ICECUBE_init.m' out of ICECUBE-VREPToolbox.
+Move 'ICECUBE_init.m' out of ICECUBE-VREPToolbox and trim the file.

 # Demo

  1. Open the "UR5plusRG2" scene.

- 2. Run "HelloICECUBE.m".
+ 2. Run "Demos\HelloICECUBE.m".

  See 'Demos' for more demos.